rdfuhr/BusyBezier/README.txt

 The derivative evaluator has been implemented, next, I will implement the evaluators for the Bernstein basis functions, together with a binomial coefficient calculator.
 I will not necessarily try to be efficient.

+I implemented the position and derivative evaluators for the Bernstein functions Consider using a modified version of file:///Users/richardfuhr/Documents/Sandbox/html5CanvasLearn/html5-curves/ for initial work with Canvas